• Home

 But job insecurity can undermine human workers’ ability to get stuff done.

 Fear of losing a job breaks the psychological contract and disrupts the rewards system between employee and boss, says De Witte.
-If employees no longer expect to keep their job or advance, even if they perform well, they tend to withdraw, he says: “If I suddenly feel that my job became insecure for a variety of reasons…you’re taking away something you promised to me.”
+If employees no longer expect to keep their job or advance, even if they perform well, they tend to withdraw, he says: “If I suddenly feel that my job became insecure for a variety of reasons … you’re taking away something you promised to me.”

 Fearing for one’s job is also a major distraction.
 “People reduce their involvement in the company because they have to deal with something inside themselves,” De Witte says.
 It can also cause workers to focus on what De Witte calls “impression management” and what Shoss calls “performative behaviors”: over-talking in meetings, over-messaging on Slack, overcommunicating KPI progress, or even coming to the office while sick.
 “People are working really hard to look busy,” Shoss says.

-AI advances are breeding another kind of fear that goes beyond the loss of a single job: the fear of becoming obsolete—or “FOBO.”
+AI advances are breeding another kind of fear that goes beyond the loss of a single job: the fear of becoming obsolete—or FOBO.
 It’s not just a matter of worrying about losing your job as a data scientist; it’s worrying about data science disappearing entirely as a profession.

-Academics are still studying the fallout of FOBO, but existing research shows that in addition to burnout and disengagement, it may result in resistance to technological change, causing “costly implementation failures.”
+Academics are still studying the fallout from FOBO, but existing research shows that in addition to burnout and disengagement, it may result in resistance to technological change, causing “costly implementation failures.”
 And indeed recent reports suggest that some employees are sabotaging their companies’ AI rollouts by misusing AI tools, generating poor work to make AI appear ineffective, or outright refusing to employ the technology.

 What leaders (and workers) can actually do